lauang/InShare/ASSIGNMENT-3.md

 Link to commits which are part of the fix.

 **Enable csrf tokens globally in `SecurityConfig.java`** CSRF tokens are enabled by default unless otherwise is specified.
 To solve this issue i removed the line which disables the csrf in `SecurityConfig.java`.
+This step is connected to 'implement csrf tokens for all requests'.

 **implement csrf tokens for all requests**
+When enabling the token, this token is automatically handled with all thymeleaf request.
+The registration form however, does not use thymeleaf and the token then creates and error.
+Here the tokens must be implemented manually.

 ### Review